Euclid: Forecast constraints on consistency tests of the $\Lambda$CDM model: Conclusions

-The fact that our current constraints are limited by the available BAO data, highlights the importance of future full-sky surveys, such as \Euclid.
-Thus, we considered mock data based on the specifications of \Euclid and also allowed for synergies with DESI and LSST, in order to forecast deviations from the assumptions of the standard cosmological model for three different fiducial cosmologies: one based on the \lcdm model, one based on the CPL model for parameters at the $95.45\%$ limit of the current Planck best-fit and finally, another mock based on the \lltb model, which describes an inhomogeneous universe with a cosmological constant, as described in \Cref{sec:fore_data}.
+The fact that our current constraints are limited by the available BAO data highlights the importance of future full-sky surveys, such as \Euclid.
+Thus, we considered mock data based on the specifications of \Euclid and also allowed for synergies with DESI and LSST, in order to forecast deviations from the assumptions of the standard cosmological model for three different fiducial cosmologies: one cosmology based on the \lcdm model, one based on the CPL model for parameters at the $95\%$ limit of the current Planck best-fit, and finally, another mock based on the \lltb model, which describes an inhomogeneous universe with a cosmological constant, as described in \Cref{sec:fore_data}.

-Performing a simultaneous fit of these mock SNe and BAO data with the GA we found in each case a factor of two to three of improvement over the current constraints for most of the consistency tests, assuming the \lcdm mocks.
-Alongside the GA we also applied the PA, which relies on the choice of a parameterization for the trend in redshift of the tests.
-Overall, we find that the GA provides larger errors with respect to the PA and this is for two main reasons.
-First, the GA is a non-parametric approach, thus is more agnostic, and it spans/explores the much larger functional space, instead of just the usual parameter space as in MCMCs, something which tends to make the errors larger, see \citet[]{Nesseris:2012tt}.
+Performing a simultaneous fit of these mock SNe and BAO data with the GA, we found, using the quantitative method described in \Cref{app:quantimp}, an improvement of a factor of three in each case over the current constraints for most of the consistency tests, assuming the \lcdm mocks, as seen in \Cref{tab:factors}.
+Alongside the GA, we also applied the PA, which relies on the choice of a parameterization for the trend in redshift of the tests.
+Overall, we find that the GA provides larger errors than the PA, and this is for two main reasons.
+First, the GA is a nonparametric approach, thus is more agnostic, and it spans or explores the much larger functional space, instead of just the usual parameter space as in MCMCs.
+This tends to increase the errors; see \citet[]{Nesseris:2012tt}.